piedraj/instructions/PLOTSCONFIGURATIONS.md

 # Obtain a VO CMS certificate

 The complete set of instructions can be found [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideLcgAccess#How_to_register_in_the_CMS_VO).
 In order to obtain a VOMS certificate you must first get a personal certificate (Steps 1 and 2 of the previous link), which consists of a private and a public keys (PEM files).
-You can follow the [PersonalCertificate](https://twiki.cern.ch/twiki/bin/view/CMSPublic/PersonalCertificate) TWiki to install the certificate in your browser.
-Then you will need to export the certificate into a pair of PEM files, following these [How to](https://ca.cern.ch/ca/Help/?kbid=024010) instructions.
+You can follow the [personal certificates](https://twiki.cern.ch/twiki/bin/view/CMSPublic/PersonalCertificate) TWiki to install the certificate in your browser.
+Then you will need to export the certificate into a pair of PEM files, following these [how to](https://ca.cern.ch/ca/Help/?kbid=024010) instructions.
 Once you have your personal certificate you can proceed with Step 3.
 Go to the [VOMS registration](https://voms2.cern.ch:8443/voms/cms/register) page and submit a registration.
 Then you need to wait for an admin to confirm your registration (you will receive a notification email).
 Here you can find the VOMS [FAQ](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideVomsFAQ).

-To verify the expiration date of your certificate.
+To verify the expiration date of your certificate,

     openssl x509 -subject -dates -noout -in $HOME/.globus/usercert.pem

-To check if you can generate proxies.
+To check if you can generate proxies,

     grid-proxy-init -debug -verify

-To check if you are a member of the CMS VO.
+To check if you are a member of the CMS VO,

     voms-proxy-init -voms cms